 There’s also an important difference between the choice of forgiveness and the emotion of forgiveness.
 Once you’ve made up your mind to let go of a past offense, it can sometimes take a while for your feelings to catch up with your cognitive decision.
 Changes of this nature don’t necessarily happen overnight.

 As we see it, it’s precisely this time element that seems to have escaped your husband’s notice.
 Sadly, your counselor appears to have overlooked it, too.
 Both of them are demanding that you hurry up and get on with the job of revitalizing your original feelings of trust and affection for your spouse.
 They want you to snap your fingers and change everything back to the way it was before the affair.
-This is entirely unrealistic.
-Infidelity has a deeply destructive impact on a marriage.
-Ten years is a long time for a man to carry on a dalliance with a woman other than his wife.
-Not only have you been betrayed and deeply hurt – you’ve actually had to learn to accept your pain as a way of life.

 Under the circumstances, your emotions are completely understandable.
 It’s no wonder you feel invalidated as a person when your husband asks you to sweep them aside in an instant.
 That’s not the way to work together toward mutual reconciliation.
 He needs to give you time to work through those feelings of betrayal and invalidation.

-We assume your spouse may also be trying to make the case that the affair was “not that big of a deal” since there was no sex involved.
-If that’s his line of reasoning, we’ve got a surprise for him.
-In most cases, the damage inflicted by an affair is not dependent upon the presence of sexual activity.
-On the contrary, the physical repercussions of sex are probably the least important aspects of an affair’s aftermath.
-The emotional and psychological sides of the problem are often of far greater consequence, and can also be more difficult to resolve.
-Your husband’s attachment to the other woman may have been purely emotional in nature, but this does not mean that you will find it any easier to get past it.
+Your husband’s attachment to the other woman may have been purely emotional in nature, but this does not mean that you will find it any easier to get past.
 On the contrary, there’s a long road ahead, and it will require a lot of hard work, discipline, patience, and understanding on the part of both spouses.

-Since your counselor doesn’t appear to appreciate this aspect of the problem, we’d suggest that it might be time to find another therapist.
-Focus on the Family’s Counseling staff can provide referrals to counselors and marriage specialists practicing in your area.
-As part of the counseling process, it would be a good idea to take a close look at the dynamics of your relationship at every level and find out where changes need to be made.
+As part of the counseling process to save your marriage, it would be a good idea to take a close look at the dynamics of your relationship at every level and find out where changes need to be made.
 It’s likely that each of you bears some responsibility for the tensions at the heart of your marriage.
-This is not to imply that you are accountable in any way for your husband’s affair.
+(This is not to imply that you are accountable in any way for your husband’s affair.
 Far from it.
-It’s simply to suggest that every marriage has underlying “issues” of various kinds.
+It’s simply to suggest that every marriage has underlying issues.)

-Meanwhile, your husband needs to realize that before there can be any true reconciliation, he needs to respond to your forgiveness by taking the initiative to rebuild trust into the relationship.
 In addition to taking clear steps to end all contact with his partner in the affair, he must agree to make himself accountable to you going forward.
 Through his actions he has forfeited a degree of his personal freedom.
-Real healing and reconciliation can’t occur unless he’s ready to be open and aboveboard about all of his comings and goings and social interactions.
-That includes granting you access to his cell phone, his Facebook account, and all of his online activities.
-Trust may be restored if accountability is maintained over a long period of time, but not otherwise.
+Real healing and reconciliation can’t happen unless he’s ready to be open and honest about all of his comings and goings and social interactions.
+That includes granting you access to his phone, his social media accounts, and all of his online activities.
+Maintaining accountability over a long period of time is the only way trust might be restored.

 As the offender, this is his job.
-He is the only one who can assume this vital role.
 He can’t wait around for you or your counselor to give him a “to do” list.
-On the contrary, if he really wants to make things right, he has to admit that he has done wrong and come up with new ways to demonstrate his fidelity, reliability, and trustworthiness as a person.
+If he really wants to make things right, he has to admit that he has done wrong and come up with new ways to demonstrate his fidelity, reliability, and trustworthiness as a person.
 That’s what repentance is all about.
-Your task is to stay open to trusting him again in spite of the baggage of the past.

 Resources